 Febfast is an annual health and charity event that encourages thousands of people to take a 28-day break from alcohol, sugar, junk food, smoking or social media after the December/January holiday season, while raising money to support young people experiencing alcohol and other drug related problems.
 This article focuses on participants choosing not to drink alcohol in February.

 You will be supporting thousands of young people across New Zealand faced with serious disadvantage.
-From overcoming mental health issues and the impact of abuse and neglect, to finding safe housing and tackling drug and alcohol problems, febfast dollars have changed the lives of our youth.
+From overcoming mental health issues and the impact of abuse and neglect, to finding safe housing and tackling drug and alcohol problems, febfast dollars have changed the lives of the youth.

 Participants register for the event as individuals or in teams and will receive support via apps, eMagazines, blogs, email, SMS and more.
 If you cannot complete all 28 days, a Time Out Certificate can be purchased allowing you to drink at a wedding, birthday, graduation or other celebration on a nominated date.

 To have success at all events FebFast is supported by many organisations, treatment centres and support groups for helping people with their addiction problems. Аll the problems listed above are often supported with issues related to gambling.
 Being a compulsive gambler can harm your health and relationships, and leave you in serious debt.
-This year we have the responsibility to help these people as well and this is why we contacted organisations who are responsible for gambling protections and controls.
+This year they have the responsibility to help these people as well and this is why they contacted organisations who are responsible for gambling protections and controls.
 Also, some well-known online casino directory like topratedonlinecasinos.net that review only regulated and licensed casino brands, help us to get informed about the people's interest in playing online casino games.
-We all aims are to help people to solve their common problem and help others to do the same.
+They all aims are to help people to solve their common problem and help others to do the same.

 Febfast is a community of thousands who are committed to a ‘dry’ February, to feel healthier and raise vital funds for young people facing disadvantage.

 With beautiful sunny days, February weddings and other celebrations, febfast may feel like a big challenge.
-We make it easier through weekly emails with exclusive drink recipes, febfast friendly venue details, activity ideas for non-hungover mornings and more.
-There will be exclusive discounts and offers from our fabulous partners, with access to competitions and give-aways to keep you rewarded.
+They make it easier through weekly emails with exclusive drink recipes, febfast friendly venue details, activity ideas for non-hungover mornings and more.
+There will be exclusive discounts and offers from their fabulous partners, with access to competitions and give-aways to keep you rewarded.
 You will see more ideas and updates through social media, including details of the difference you are making to the young people you are raising money for.

 A one-month alcohol detox can be challenging, but preparation is the key.
 Here are some tips to make the month easier for you: